stack-of-tasks/pinocchio/doc/_porting.md

 # Porting from Pinocchio 2 to 3

-\section PortingIntro3 What is included
+\section PortingIntro3 Contents

 This section describes how to port your code from the Pinocchio 2 to Pinocchio 3.

-\section PortingC3 Changes in C++
+\section PortingC3 C++ changes

 All Pinocchio 2 deprecated functions had been removed.

-The following list show the renamed functions and headers:
+The following functions and headers have been renamed or moved:

 - Replace `pinocchio::BiasZeroTpl` by `pinocchio::MotionZeroTpl`
 - Replace `pinocchio::fusion::JointVisitorBase` by `pinocchio::fusion::JointUnaryVisitorBase`